InternetFreedomFoundation/archive/content/post/the-non-personal-data-policy-process-remains-opaque-and-problematic-saveourprivacy.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Data Protection", "Privacy", "RTI", "transparency"] date = 2020-12-23T04:55:18Z description = ""
+categories = ['Data Protection', 'Privacy', 'RTI', 'transparency'] date = 2020-12-23T04:55:18Z description = ''
 draft = false
-slug = "the-non-personal-data-policy-process-remains-opaque-and-problematic-saveourprivacy"
+slug = 'the-non-personal-data-policy-process-remains-opaque-and-problematic-saveourprivacy'
-summary = "Replies to Right to Information requests filed to the Committee of Experts working on the Non-Personal Data Governance framework highlight an underlying transparency problem which has been mirrored throughout 2020 by various other such data-related consultations by the Government." tags = ["Data Protection", "Privacy", "RTI", "transparency"] title = "The non-personal data policy process remains opaque and problematic #SaveOurPrivacy"
+summary = 'Replies to Right to Information requests filed to the Committee of Experts working on the Non-Personal Data Governance framework highlight an underlying transparency problem which has been mirrored throughout 2020 by various other such data-related consultations by the Government.' tags = ['Data Protection', 'Privacy', 'RTI', 'transparency'] title = 'The non-personal data policy process remains opaque and problematic #SaveOurPrivacy'

 +++